-Alumni/ae relation

-Geographical residence

-State residency

-Religious affiliation/commitment

-Racial/ethnic status

-Volunteer work

-Work experience

-Level of applicant's interest

-SAT and ACT Policies C8.
-Entrance exams A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-Yes No If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2013.

-ADMISSION

-Require Recommend Require for Some Consider If Submitted Not Used

-SAT or ACT \boxtimes

-ACT only

-SAT only

-SAT and SAT Subject Tests or ACT

-SAT Subject Tests

-B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2013, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process): ACT with Writing component required ACT with Writing component recommended.
-ACT with or without Writing component accepted C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

-SAT essay ACT essay
+Talent/at Characte First gen Alumni/a Geograph State resi Religious Racial/et Voluntee Work ex Level of SAT an C8.
+Entr ricular activities ricular activities ricular activities ricular activities ricular activities ricular activities riversonal qualities eration he relation hical residence idency s affiliation/commitment hnic status re work perience applicant's interest d ACT Policies rance exams your institution make use of S ree-seeking applicants?
+X es No - ear If yes, pl Fall 201 ace check marks in the approp priate boxes l oelow to reflect your institution's p oolicies for use in admission for Require Recommend ADMISSION Require for Some Consider If Submitted Not Used SAT or ACT \boxtimes ACT only SAT only and SAT Subject Tests or П ACT SAT Subject Tests П П 5711 Subject Tests Ш Ш Ш B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2015 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process): ACT with Writing component required ACT with Writing component recommended.
+ACT with or without Writing component accepted C. Please e indicate how your institution will use the SAT or ACT es ssay component; ch eck all that apply ·.
+For admission For placement For advising In place of an application es As a validity check on the a No college policy as of now Not using essay component pplication es SAT es ssay ACT essay y

-For admission

-For placement

-For advising

-In place of an application essay

-As a validity check on the application essay

-No college policy as of now

-Not using essay component \boxtimes \boxtimes

-D. In addition, does your institution use applicants' test scores for academic advising? ☐ yes ☒ no E. Latest date by which SAT or ACT scores must be received for fall-term admission3/1 Latest date by which SAT Subject Test scores must be received for fall-term admission F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):
+D. In addition, does your in nstitution use applicants' test scores for academic advising? yes no

+E. • AT or ACT scores must be received for fall-term admission 3/1 AT Subject Test scores must be received for fall-term admission

+F. • pace to clarify your test policies (e.g., if tests are recommended for some students, or if tests are

 G. Please indicate which tests your institution uses for placement (e.g., state tests):

 SAT

 ACT

 SAT Subject Tests

 AP

 CLEP

 Institutional Exam

 State Exam (specify): Accuplacer reading and algebra